• Free shipping on all orders

 If you have enough space, use your dog poop to make compost.
 Poop makes great fertilizer, and since you already have it available in good supply, composting is a way that you can use it to your benefit.

 The first step is to buy yourself a compost bin.
 Then you add plant matter, like leaf and grass clippings, and put your dog poop on top.
 Over time, the material will break down, leaving you with amazing compost.
-Making compost won’t stop the smell, however, as compost develops an entirely unique odor of its own that isn’t always pleasant.
+Making compost won’t stop the smell, however, as compost develops a unique odor of its own that isn’t always pleasant.
 You’ll want to keep your pile a good distance away from your house.

 But composting is a great way to turn your dog poop into a useful, environmentally friendly substance.
 You can also save money because you won’t have to buy fertilizer for your lawn or garden.